MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-quick-create-report.md

 ---
-title: Create reports quickly in the Power BI service
+title: Create quick reports in the Power BI service
-description: Create reports quickly in the Power BI service
+description: There's a new way to create reports quickly in the Power BI service.
+Paste data straight into Power BI on the web, and Power BI automatically generates visuals for you.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''